-Few things are worse than realizing your air conditioner is not working on a hot, muggy day, especially when you discover that your AC is blowing out warm air instead of cool air!
+Few things are worse than realizing your air conditioner is not cooling on a hot, muggy day, especially when you discover that your AC is blowing out warm air instead of cool air!
 This problem is quite common, and luckily, there are steps you can take to troubleshoot the issue on your own.
-In fact, some solutions for the problem don’t even require a repair from a professional.
+In fact, some solutions for the problem don’t even require repair from an air conditioning professional.

-Note: If your air conditioner is making odd noises or releasing strange odors, turn off your AC at once, and contact an HVAC technician: 830-964-2211.
+Note: If your air conditioner is making odd noises or releasing strange odors, turn off your A/C at once, and contact an HVAC technician right away at (210) 495-3555.

 Tip: Each time you change a 90-day air filter, put a reminder on your calendar or phone to check it again in 45 days, 60 days, and 90 days.

 If your AC’s fan is running, but the air is not cool, your thermostat might have been switched to “on,” rather than “auto.”
 People will swear they didn’t touch the thermostat, but sometimes, somehow, the thermostat gets inexplicably set to “on”.